shauninman/odbuildroot-macos/readme.md

 ## Requirements

 I'm pretty sure you just need `git` and `docker` installed, everything else should be stock macOS.
+Oh, you also need to bump Docker's Memory up from 2GB to 8GB.
+That setting can be found under Docker.app's Preferences > Resources > ADVANCED.

 ## Getting started